KillahPotatoes/arma.warfare/README.md

 50 = current strength of the faction.
 If strength is >30 the AI unit cap will be 30, but if <30 the unit cap will be equal strength

+### Cash

+Cash is generated at held sectors.
+You can grab the cash from the ammobox at each sector and use it to buy infantry, helis and vehicles.
+What is available for you to buy depends on the tier you are in.

+Infantry can be bought at each sector while vehicles and helicopters can only be bought at the startingbase.
+You can also store money at your base.
+This is the only place where they will be safe.
+If you die you lose all cash you have on you, and if a sector is captured all money that are there will be lost.

+You can grab money from sectors that are not yours, so money raids on enemy sectors that have been held for a long time is a good strategy.

 ### Start base (HQ)
 Your startbase consists of an ammobox, ammo container, repair container and a medical container.